kikugie/techutils/README.md

   - 1000000 -> 1M
   - 1000000000 -> 1B
 - Disable WorldEdit neighbor updates on log-in - `autoDisableUpdates`.
-- Hotkeys for litematic placement rotation & mirror - `rotatePlacement` and `mirrorPlacement`
+- Hotkeys for litematic placement rotation & mirror - `rotatePlacement` and `mirrorPlacement`.
-- `/isorender selection` shortcut for rendering current Litematica selection in [Isometric Renders](https://modrinth.com/mod/isometric-renders)
+- `/isorender selection` shortcut for rendering current Litematica selection in [Isometric Renders](https://modrinth.com/mod/isometric-renders).
+- A hotkey to give yourself a container full of the item you're holding - `giveFullInv`.
+Supports boxes, chests, and bundles.
+Nesting them is possible.
+- A hotkey to refresh the material list - `refreshMaterialList`.
+- Make easy place act as if all blocks are full blocks.
+Useful for placing blocks with small hit boxes.
 - *And more to come!*

 ## Dependencies